William-Hill-Online/fenix/README.md

 Fenix
 ======

-Fenix is rebuild from a dust of [Fulgor](http://gitlab.williamhill-dev.local/omnia/fulgor)

 Introduction
 ------------
 Fenix is distributed cache.
 However it's' universal the main ambition is to provide high scalable replacement for Diffusion.